MileHacker Logo

 • Develop confidence navigating a non-English speaking environment, utilizing translation apps.

-• Embrace mobile-first payment systems, adapting to prevalent technological norms in China.
+• Embrace mobile-first payment systems, adapting to prevalent technological norms within China.

 • Adapt to different cultural norms and etiquette, promoting an open-minded and flexible approach.

-• Engaging with different settings strengthens adaptability and problem-solving skills.
+• Engaging with different settings strengthens flexibility and problem-solving skills.

 Next Destination Recommendations